Lancartian/cc-bank/README.md

 **How to create marker papers**:
 1. Place paper in anvil
 2. Rename it to include the marker:
-   - "MINT" or "OUTPUT" for special chests
+   - "MINT", "OUTPUT", or "AUXILIARY" for special chests
    - Any denomination number (1, 5, 10, 20, 50, 100) for denomination chests
    - "ATM" + number (1-16) for void chests
 3. Place the renamed paper in the chest